 ActiveCampaign’s machine learning pops up across different parts of the software.
 With CRM, you can use machine learning to get a better understanding of the types of deals that will close so you can focus more time and energy there.

-For email marketing and marketing automation, there are two aspects it is useful.
+For email marketing programs, there are two aspects it is useful.
 First, you’re able to send emails to the right person at the right time with predictive sending.

 After turning it on, it’ll analyze each one of your contacts and determine how they interact with your messages and then wait until the optimal time to send.